gurgeous/table_tennis/README.md

 ### Rows (Your Data)

 Construct your table with an array of rows.
 Rows are hashes, ActiveRecord objects, structs, Data records, or anything that responds to `to_h`.
-It also supports oddball things like arrays (as rows) or even a single hash.
+It also supports oddballs like arrays (as rows) or even a single hash.

 ```ruby
 puts TableManners.new([{a: "hello", b: "world"}, {a: "foo", b: "bar"})